femmebot: rel robinson

 “Images have become our true sex objects.
 It is this promiscuity and the ubiquity of images, this viral contamination of images which are the fatal characteristics of our culture.” - Jean Baudrillard, The Ecstasy Of Communication, 1987

-rel robinson is a San Francisco based multi-media artist whose work seeks to create a new archival system incorporating and innovating a range of technologies and mediums such as textiles, photography, writing, painting, and installation. robinson’s work investigates the topicality of a two-dimensional photograph on a physical and conceptual level, taking equal inspiration from artists like Sophie Calle, Marcel Duchamp, and Liz Deschenes to Charli XCX and close relationships with mentors, family, and friends. rel’s work implores what new archival systems are being created to harness time as technology advances at a rapid rate.
+rel robinson is a San Francisco-based multi-media artist whose work seeks to create a new archival system incorporating and innovating various technologies and mediums such as textiles, photography, writing, painting, and installation. robinson’s work investigates the topicality of a two-dimensional photograph on a physical and conceptual level, taking equal inspiration from artists like Sophie Calle and Liz Deschenes to Charli XCX and close relationships with mentors, family, and friends. rel’s work implores what new archival systems are being created to harness time as technology advances rapidly.

-“Femmebot” is derived from the name of a song by critically acclaimed pop super star, Charli XCX.
+“femmebot” is derived from the name of a song by the critically acclaimed pop superstar, Charli XCX.
 Despite the common perception of the artist and pop star as the ‘cool girl always out on the town,’ both Charli and rel spend a significant amount of their time in their studios reflecting on relationships, love, and fantasy.
 Similarly, we often think of the archetype of the female robot designed specifically for male pleasure.
-But with the protagonist in this song and among the portrayals of women in rel’s work, the characters are emblematic of the empowered woman able to control men through stealthily equipping their femininity and sexuality.
+Contending with both of these preconceived models, the protagonist in this song and the portrayals of women in rel’s work are emblematic of the empowered woman able to control men through stealthily equipping their femininity and sexuality.

-Motifs of sculpture and plastic and flowers are carried over into her second piece, femmebot 2.0 / clement angel, dotted with decorative text serving as architectural scaffolding.
-There’s also a yellow price tag of $4.99 on the watery plastic, raising the question of what does it mean when we put a price on an angel - and a bargain at that?
-The angel is framed in an illustration of anadvertisement for Riverside Press, a book imprint started in 1852, containing Greek columns decorated with fruit, a common theme in rel’s work.
 When asked what will become of her archive in 200 years, rel responded, “I hope that the person looking at it feels what it felt like to live in a world where I can be taking a picture of my butt in new jeans and get a notification about the permafrost melting.
-I hope it’s conveyed that there was a lot of beauty in the absurdity as well.”
+And I hope it’s conveyed that there was a lot of beauty in the absurdity as well.”

 About John McNeil Studio